.

 WEAPONS

 Field scouts will carry heavy caliber weapons for your protection.
-The scouts are well trained in the safety and firing of these weapons.
+The scouts are well-trained in the safety and firing of these weapons.
 Volunteers will NOT handle the weapons at any time.

 PERSONAL SECURITY

 Volunteers should always heed lodge and Park policies.
-Particularly when outside of the park, on the roads, and in towns, there is a risk of hijacking and mugging.
-Being alert and keeping valuable items, such as cameras, binoculars, and jewelry, out of sight, can reduce this risk.
-Use sensible precautions, particularly when traveling in urban areas: avoid carrying money conspicuously (e.g. in bulging wallets or bum-bags/fanny packs); avoid walking alone, especially at night whenever possible and ignore persons who approach to solicit for donations; avoid wearing jewelry, “tourist outfits” such as safari shorts, jackets, cameras and binoculars, and very short skirts or shorts, tank tops, etc. (more conservative clothing is recommended); always take a taxi when going out after dark; and select and use ATMs with caution.
+Particularly when outside the park, on the roads, and in towns, there is a risk of hijacking and mugging.
+Being alert and keeping valuable items, such as cameras, binoculars, and jewelry, out of sight can reduce this risk.
+Use sensible precautions, particularly when traveling in urban areas: avoid carrying money conspicuously (e.g., in bulging wallets or bum-bags/fanny packs); avoid walking alone, especially at night whenever possible and ignore persons who approach to solicit for donations; avoid wearing jewelry, “tourist outfits” such as safari shorts, jackets, cameras, and binoculars, and very short skirts or shorts, tank tops, etc. (more conservative clothing is recommended); always take a taxi when going out after dark; and select and use ATMs with caution.
 It is always wise to leave unnecessary valuables at home.

 SWIMMING